godot-rust/book/src/recipes/editor-plugin/inspector-plugins.md

 ## Add Inspector plugin

 Now we need to connect this editor to fields with an integer type.
-To do this, we need to create an EditorInspectorPlugin.
+To do this, we need to create an `EditorInspectorPlugin`.

 ```rust
 #[derive(GodotClass)]